-Furthermore, the strategic and thematic scope of the CBC programme fully corresponds with the IPA III programming framework, as exemplified in sub-section 4.
+Furthermore, the strategic and thematic scope of the programme fully corresponds with the IPA III programming framework, as exemplified in sub-section 4.
 Complementarities and synergies with other funding programmes and instruments of section 1.2.
-This comes to illustrate that, for example, the decision to provide support for green transition (from energy efficiency and circularity perspectives) to enterprises, as well as the support for institutional cross-border cooperation against inland detected irregular migration, was simultaneously bottom-up (consultations outcomes) and top-down (EU enlargement policy, EU Green Deal) driven and that legitimizes its selection.
+This comes to illustrate thatthe decision to provide support for green transition (from energy efficiency and circularity perspectives) to enterprises, as well as the support for institutional cross-border cooperation against inland detected irregular migration, was simultaneously bottom-up (consultations outcomes) and top-down (EU enlargement policy, EU Green Deal) driven and that legitimizes its selection.

-Therefore, the programme is expected to contribute to the enlargement process and at the same time to the strengthening of the territorial cohesion taking into account socio-economic opposite trends that are currently undergoing across the CB area.
-Having regard to all this, as well as taking into account the need for preservation of cultural, social and economic links between the regions of both countries, the JWG agreed on the following overall objective of the Programme:
+Therefore, the programme is expected to contribute to the enlargement process and to the strengthening of the territorial cohesion taking into account socio-economic opposite trends that are currently undergoing across the CB area.
+Having regard to all this and to the need for preservation of cultural, social and economic links between the regions of both countries, the JWG agreed on the following overall objective of the Programme:

-To strengthen the territorial cohesion of the Bulgaria-Turkey cross-border region
+To strengthen the territorial cohesion of the Bulgaria-Türkiye cross-border region

-The programme goal is ambitious - sharp territorial divergences are observed between the programme regions having extreme and opposite ranges of socio-economic development, while the overall economic performance of the CB area remains low in the EU and below national average.
+The programme goal is ambitious - sharp territorial divergences are observed between the programme regions having opposite ranges of socio-economic development, while the overall economic performance of the area remains low in the EU and below national average.
 The programme response to this challenge is the delineation of programme priority "Integrated development of the cross-border region" with 65% budget earmarked for (1) achieving sustainable economic growth based on increased competitiveness of the local economy, digital and green transformation, and (2) expanding access and improving quality of services of general interest, incl. reducing pollution and the negative effects of climate change.
 The implementation of the priority through a dedicated Integrated Territorial Strategy addresses territorial challenges such as high unemployment (particularly youth one) and poverty risk, low income, underdeveloped cross-border tourism, green, digital and networking business opportunities.
-The integrated development aligns fully with the programme objective, because both concepts precondition strong collaboration and cooperation between territorial actors.
+The integrated development aligns fully with the programme objective, because both concepts precondition strong collaboration between territorial actors.
 The promotion of genuine cooperation under that priority has been done at three levels: programming (JWG), implementation (through Interreg indicators preconditioning cross-border dimension of the investments) and management (joint committee/strategy board will be set up to participate in the project selection process).